 Is there somewhere I can go to get information?

 The iVisa.com website is a virtual source of information regarding eVisas and other documents for entry into Turkey and scores of other destinations.
-If you have any other issues or concerns, call us or pop us an email at firstname.lastname@example.org.
+If you have any other issues or concerns, pop us an email at firstname.lastname@example.org.